Bâtisseurs de Montcalm

 The team announced its first head coach, Éric Labrosse, on June 1, 2022.
 However, Labrosse left the team before its first game to become an assistant coach for the Moncton Wildcats and was replaced by Daniel Gauthier.

+The team went on hiatus for the 2023–24 LNAH season, with the intent to return for the 2024–25 season but later announced they would not return.